Skip to Main Content

 • Proposals that do not adhere to the above guidelines will not be reviewed.

-• Proposals are judged on the degree to which the project meets the stated Scholarship and Teaching Grants goals.
+• Proposals are judged on the degree to which the project meets the stated fund goals.

-• Innovative projects bridging disciplinary lines, integrating artistic activities, and of artistic or scholarly experimentation and risk will be viewed more favorably.
+• Projects will be evaluated by their potential to result in an important and significant contribution.
+Projects that bridge disciplinary lines, integrate artistic activities, or advance artistic or scholarly experimentation and risk will be viewed favorably.

 • The proposed outcome and scope of the potential benefit will be carefully considered.